How to Write a Song in 5 Steps

 Experiment with the order you choose to write your songs and find the way that works the best for you.

 Step 3: Put on the roof, windows and other pretty bits

-Now that your song is a resemblance of the final product, it is time to spruce it up.
-That means adding all the layers that are going to allow it to stand on its own as a song.
+Now that your song is a resemblance of the final product it is time to spruce it up.
+That means adding all the layers that is going to allow it to stand on its own as a song.

 Learn a bit about intervals and octaves so that you can easily harmonize with your original melody.
-If you are new to music theory, harmony can get a little bit complex because there are many notes that harmonize with each other.
-If you simply use your ear to compare the different possible harmonies, then you will quite easily be able to choose the one that is right for your song .
+If you are new to music theory harmony can get a little bit complex because there are many notes that harmonize with each other but if you simply use your ear to compare the different possible harmonies then you will be able to choose the one that is right for your song quite easily.

 Harmony will also come in handy when writing your vocals.
-If you are writing your lyrics to the song, be very careful of sticking to the exact rhythm of the song.
-It is easy to do this by accident or laziness and will result in a boring monotonous song.
-The vocals are the icing on the cake; they have to be different but still complement the rest of the cake.
+If you are writing your lyrics to the song be very careful of sticking to the exact rhythm of the song, it is easy to do this by accident or laziness and will result in a boring monotonous song.
+The vocals are the icing on the cake, they have to be different but still compliment the rest of the cake.

-It is also your chance to really express yourself.
-You are not held back by having to stay sort of the same as the rest of the instruments – you can really let loose.
-Just make sure that you stay in pitch; other then that, you can do whatever you want similar to a guitar solo… oh ya!
+It is also your chance to really express yourself, you are not held back by having to stay sort of the same as the rest of the instruments, you can really let loose and only have to make sure that you stay in pitch, other then that you can do whatever you want similar to a guitar solo… oh ya!

 Step 4: House keeping

 Now is the time to look over your song as a whole.
 Step into the shoes of a producer and start asking yourself questions like “Is the part long enough?”, “Should I repeat this part again?”, “Is that really the best the bridge can sound?”.
 Now is the time to change any of the macro aspects of your song and get the structure just right.

 The song is almost done and you are just cleaning up any blemishes, if you have a trustworthy friend that can give you detailed musical opinions then now might be the time to let them have a listen.